smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-management-api.md

 #### GET /v1.0/accounts/{accountId}/campaigns

 Retrieve some or all campaigns associated with the current account.
-Note: Campaigns that has Dynamic Creative can not be retrieved through this API.
+Note: Campaigns that has Dynamic Creative ON can not be retrieved through this API.

 ##### Parameters